wesselvdv/pgbouncer/README.md

 DNS lookup support
 ------------------

-PgBouncer does host name lookups at connect time instead of just once at configuration load time.
+pg_ddm does host name lookups at connect time instead of just once at configuration load time.
 This requires an asynchronous DNS implementation.
 The following table shows supported backends and their probing order: